 - Taste tartar sauce and adjust seasonings and ingredients as needed.

-- Serve with your favourite seafood recipes, such as my upcoming low FODMAP Air Fryer Fish and Chips, crab cakes, fish sandwiches, fish sticks, etc.
+- Serve with your favorite seafood recipes, such as my low FODMAP Air Fryer Fish and Chips, crab cakes, fish sandwiches, fish sticks, etc.

 - Store leftovers in an air-tight container in the refrigerator for up to two weeks.
 Stir before re-serving.

-- Quantities of salt and pepper are suggestions.
+- Salt and pepper: Quantities are suggestions.
 I am a big fan of salt in my recipes; however, if you aren’t a salt fan, use less than what’s suggested, taste, and work your way up.

-Keywords: low fodmap tartar sauce, homemade tartar sauce, dairy-free tartar sauce, paleo tartar sauce, whole30 tartar sauce, condiment recipes, sauce recipes, seafood condiments
+Keywords: low fodmap tartar sauce, dairy-free tartar sauce